< Back to all posts

 So what can practitioners learn from these results?
 While the brick-and-mortar store is not going away anytime soon, online retailers that can address these pain points are primed to win more customers.
 Consumers are hungry for the unique selling points that online groceries can offer, and it won’t take much more to convince them.
 Established retailers who are not taking advantage of online’s features – great user experience, fast delivery, lower prices – stand to lose momentum to online challengers.

-Killer UX makes all the difference
+Killer UX makes all the difference on the online grocery shopping customer journey

 The reports also show that intuitive user experience is the most important criterion for online shoppers when evaluating online offers: